Illegal immigrant cop killer again booted from court over profane outburst before receiving death penalty

 An illegal immigrant cop killer, who made headlines when he burst into laughter in court and said he regretted not killing more people, was sentenced to death Wednesday for the 2014 murder of a California sheriff’s deputy and detective -- but not before he was again booted from the courtroom for an outburst.

-Luis Bracamontes shouted a racial slur at motorist Anthony Holmes, who he shot five times during his rampage four years ago, and used profane language at former Placer County Deputy Chuck Bardo during the hearing, the Sacramento Bee reported.
+The convicted killer, Luis Bracamontes, shouted a racial slur at motorist Anthony Holmes, whom he shot five times during his rampage four years ago, and used profane language toward former Placer County Deputy Chuck Bardo during the hearing, The Sacramento Bee reported.

 “And in the true fashion of a coward, he retreats,” Bardo said as Bracamontes was being escorted out of the courtroom, according to the newspaper.